uvarc/rc-website/content/post/2025-aug-maintenance.md

 |yasm         | 1.3.0  | - |
 {{< /table >}}

-If you have any questions about the maintenance or GPU queue improvements, please [contact our user services team](https://www.rc.virginia.edu/support/).
+If you have any questions about the maintenance, software stac or GPU queue improvements, please [contact our user services team](https://www.rc.virginia.edu/support/).